Frequently Asked Questions (FAQs)

 The academic program for the co-op programs is usually identical to the non-co-op programs.
 The main difference is that students in the co-op program must maintain a cumulative grade point average (CGPA) of 2.50 (B-) or higher.

 Students in non-co-op programs do not have to meet this requirement.
+Students in the co-op program also have co-op courses to complete.

-Detailed course information is available in the U of T Scarborough Course Calendar
+Detailed course information is available in the U of T Scarborough Course Calendar.

 Yes, all students in the co-op program must maintain a cumulative grade point average (CGPA) of at least 2.50 (B-).